giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 - Base with fundamental cluster creation manifests
 - Base versions with different modifications
-- Environments that implement config modifications in the bases
+- Environments that implement configuration modifications in the bases
 - Clusters that implement specific configurations

 There are a bunch of advantages to creating clusters starting from a base (using different versions):

-- We can group clusters in logical groups that match our infra (dev, pre, prod...)
+- We can group clusters in logical groups that match our infra (development, staging, production)
 - Modifying the base, we modify all the clusters that implement it (batch update)
 - We can change the clusters between different environments easily

 In this tutorial we're implementing a cluster from a base without applying any extra configuration.
-In order to create a base for the provider you are using, you can follow the tutorial of [base creation]({{< relref "/vintage/advanced/gitops/bases" >}}).
+In order to create a base for the provider you are using, you can follow the tutorial of [base creation]({{< relref "/tutorials/continuous-deployment/bases" >}}).

 In order to create a workload cluster in our repository we run the command: